MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: Experiments

 \subsection{Inference Efficiency}

-To evaluate the test-time computational efficiency of MCTS-Judge, we analyzed the average number of tokens generated on the APPS benchmark.
-As presented in Table~\ref{tab:reasoning_tokens_accuracy}, when using \textit{DeepSeek-Coder-V2-16B-Instruct} as the base model, MCTS-Judge outperforms \textit{o1-preview} in accuracy, while only consuming one third as many of the reasoning tokens and maintaining a model size that is 19 times smaller\footnote{The model sizes of o1-preview, o1-mini, and GPT-4o-mini are referenced from this paper~\cite{abacha2024medec}.}.
+To evaluate the test-time computational efficiency of MCTS-Judge, we analyzed the average number of reasoning tokens generated on the APPS benchmark.
+As presented in Table~\ref{tab:reasoning_tokens_accuracy}, when using \textit{DeepSeek-Coder-V2-16B-Instruct} as the base model, MCTS-Judge outperforms \textit{o1-preview} in accuracy, while only consuming one third as many reasoning tokens, with an additional 20\% equivalent token consumption for simulation in parallelization indicated by the superscript, and maintaining a model size that is 19 times smaller\footnote{The model sizes of o1-preview, o1-mini, and GPT-4o-mini are referenced from this paper~\cite{abacha2024medec}.}.